-The activities and resources provided here represent materials developed by the Possible Worlds team to help teacher-participants of the field studies integrate the digital games into their customary teaching of heat transfer.
+The activities and resources provided here represent materials developed by the Possible Worlds and Analogy Mapping Study teams to help teacher-participants of the field studies integrate the digital games into their customary teaching of heat transfer.

 This is a sample teaching sequence for integrating Galactic Gloop Zoo into the topic of heat transfer.
-It includes teaching tips and instructions for how to link the support materials with the game, and link the game to your regular instruction.
 The sequence was was developed and refined during the classroom field-testing of the digital game and the support materials.

 This slide deck is a brief, general introduction to the topic of heat transfer and addresses the misconceptions that heat is a substance or that a cold object can transfer "coolness" to a warmer object.
-Information on convection, conduction, and radiation is tied to experiences in Galactic Gloop Zoo digital gameplay.
+The presentation includes information on convection, conduction, and radiation.

 A simple radiation meter, consisting of a fast-response temperature sensor taped to a black-painted foil surface on foam insulation, allows students to explore radiative transfer at ordinary temperatures.